epomatti/cbpq-firebase/README.md

 2. Run `npm install` in functions directory
 3. `firebase serve --only functions,hosting`

-Depending of your firebase-tools version you'll need to run `npm install --save-dev firebase-functions-test` in your functions directory.

 ## New Firebase project

 More or less the commands to create a Firebase project from the scratch with cloud functions.
 Keeping it here for quick reference.